crim-ca/weaver/docs/source/tutorial.rst

 http://localhost:8094/wps?service=WPS&version=1.0.0&request=GetCapabilities

-Make sure Twitcher is installed and running:
+Make sure weaver is installed and running:

 .. code-block:: sh

-   $ cd ../twitcher  # cd into the twitcher installation folder
+   $ cd ../weaver  # cd into the weaver installation folder
    $ make restart
    $ make status

 Register a WPS service
 ----------------------

-Register the Emu WPS service at the Twitcher ``OWSProxy``:
+Register the Emu WPS service at the weaver ``OWSProxy``:

 .. code-block:: sh

-   $ bin/twitcherctl -k register --name emu http://localhost:8094/wps
+   $ bin/weaverctl -k register --name emu http://localhost:8094/wps

 If you don't provide a name with ``--name`` option then a nice name will be generated, for example ``sleepy_flamingo``.